-- 1. Regulated health professionals who are authorized under the Regulated Health Professions Act, 1991 to administer vaccines. - Note: trained pharmacists may only administer publicly funded influenza vaccine to individuals 5 years of age and older.

-2. Trained individuals under a delegation made in accordance with the requirements set by the regulatory College of the regulated health professional.
+- 1. Regulated health professionals who are authorized under the Regulated Health Professions Act, 1991 to administer vaccines. - Note: trained pharmacists may only administer publicly funded influenza vaccine to individuals 5 years of age and older. - 2.
+Trained individuals under a delegation made in accordance with the requirements set by the regulatory College of the regulated health professional.

-7. Can the vaccine cause influenza?
+6. Can QIV products cause influenza?

-No, both standard dose QIV and high-dose TIV are inactivated vaccines so individuals cannot get influenza from the vaccine.
+No, QIV products are inactivated vaccines so individuals cannot get influenza from the vaccine.

-8. Do any of the publicly funded influenza vaccines offer protection against COVID-19?
+7. Do any of the publicly funded influenza vaccines offer protection against COVID-19?